fuzzymfx/fuzzymfx.github.io/content/posts/nicedear.md

 ```

 The **Feature Array** is an array of Feature objects that contain the choices for each feature. `Head`, `Face`, `Facial-hair` are examples of features.
 Each feature has a set of choices.
 Nicedear uses the hash to select a choice from each feature.
 A **feature image** (*a face*) is a choice from a set of choices(*a folder containing all the faces*) is selected based on the modulo of the hash and the number of choices in the feature.

+Assuming Input = "`fuzzymf`", the hash generated using the hash function [⏎](#hashfunction) is `497870557`.
+The hash is then divided by the number of faces present in the folder, say '`25`', to get the modulo, which is **7**.
+The **7th face** is then selected from the folder containing all the faces.

+Similarly, the hash is used to select choices for other features, such as `Facial-hair` and `Head`.

 Here's an example of a feature object, `a suspicious face`, from the theme `open-peeps`: